 Let’s Take a Deeper Look at Those Emotions

 Honestly, I could have written something about like this:

 You’ll be getting a notice that we’re moving your subscription to Feedblitz.
 You’ll start getting email updates from the blog now, which’ll mean more great content for you.
 You don’t have to do anything – this is just a notice about what’s going on.

 Perhaps it would’ve been better to do that, but I’ve been practicing revealing more of the personal side of this public creative life I live.
-I could’ve written that snippet above and many wouldn’t have ever known what it felt like to make the transition, and, when it was time for them to make a major change, they’d feel less than because people they read and follow made it seem so easy.
+I could’ve written that snippet above, and many people wouldn’t have ever known what it felt like to make the transition, and when it was time for them to make a major change, they’d feel less than because people they read and follow made it seem so easy.

 It wasn’t easy – at all.

 If it seems like my emotions were all over the board, it’s because they were.
 I was feeling exasperation, regret, disappointment, fear, excitement, and hope all at once.

 Exasperation because of how much time I’ve spent building email campaigns and autoresponders over the last four or five years.
 Regret because I could’ve been serving you better.
 Disappointment because what seems so obvious now eluded me for so long – I normally see things like this.
 Fear because my emotional expectation is that there’ll be a massive amount of distrust and unsubscribes.
 Excitement and hope because it seems crystal clear that this is going to be what works best for all of us.

 I start with the emotional content upfront in this post because as I continue to discuss the different elements, you’ll see where to place them.
 The decision to kill my newsletter was the culmination of many different things going on at once.
 But first, let’s talk about email marketing.